Stana Cerović: Biography

 This was all part of becoming a sworn virgin, a traditional Balkan cultural institution whereby females would take on the role of men and remain unmarried and without children throughout their life.
-Over time, this practice became accepted, because it does not conflict with any of the three major religions practised in the Balkan region; Islam, Roman Catholicism, and Eastern Orthodoxy.
+Over time, this practice became accepted, because it was not regarded as conflicting with any of the three major religions practised in the Balkan region; Islam, Roman Catholicism, and Eastern Orthodox Christianity.
 Although many sworn virgins were forced into the practice due to familial needs, or blood feuds, Cerović was proud of his masculine identity and believed that it was nature that was at fault for his biological sex.
 He continued to live in his village for his entire life, raising cattle.
-At 35 Cerović became head of the household and remained in his parents′ home following their deaths, where he looked after his sisters.
+When Cerović was around 17 years old, he became head of the household and remained in his parents′ home following their deaths, where he looked after his sisters.
 Following the death of his closest sister Vukosava, he became very distraught.
 Vukosava was the sister that typically helped him with most of his tasks in the fields, and they worked together often as brother and sister.

 After being injured by one of his cattle in 2015, he sold them off.
 After being featured on Montenegrin television, offers of assistance to Cerović were made from around the country, such as travelogues offering him more exposure to the public eye, and news articles asking for monetary aid on his behalf.
 The local authorities arranged for him to be moved to a care home in 2016 at a house in Risan for the elderly poor.
 It was reported by Montenegrin state television in early August 2016 that he had died.
 At the time of his death, he was considered, incorrectly, to be the last sworn virgin in Montenegro.